Motorway Services Online

 Tendering

-The site of the services was chosen as it is 12 miles from the original planned services at Meon Valley.
+The site of the service area was chosen as it is 12 miles from the original planned service area at Meon Valley.
 Residents were informed of the plan in August 1970 and, already annoyed about the route of the motorway, were furious.

 When Rownhams opened to bids in 1973, Trusthouse Forte were forbidden from taking part because they already ran the nearest service area at the time, which was Fleet.
 In an administrative error, Forte were accidentally sent the tendering papers, which they used to argue they should take part.

-Forte did get to take part, and were joined by Roadchef and two new firms: Blackburn & Son Ltd and Hanover Ltd. Roadchef made a typically ambitious bid.
+Forte did get to take part, and were joined by Roadchef and two new firms: Blackburn & Son Ltd and Hanover Ltd. Roadchef were brand new to the game, and made a very ambitious bid.

-Rownhams was one of three services which trialled only selling two brands of fuel, as the site was deemed "non-critical" when it was planned.
+Rownhams was one of three service areas which trialled only selling two brands of fuel, as the site was deemed "non-critical" when it was planned.
 Interested developers were also told that there should be a café and a transport café on each side, and that the investment must be at least £350,000.
+Roadchef also believed that figures showed that by 1976, this would be one of the UK's busiest service areas.

 The site was 33 acres in size, spread across two sides with the Department of the Environment providing a subway between the two.
 The Department's decision to build a subway was to reduce the visual impact, and to take advantage of the hill that the road is built across.
 Several motorway service area subways were planned in the 1970s.